cvedovini/better-image-credits/readme.txt

 == Changelog ==

+= Version 1.8 =
+- The search box in the media library now allows searches through the credits fields `source` and `license`
+- Plugin now uses only one row in the options' table

 = Version 1.7 =
 - Added the possibility to set the credits in bulk in the media library.
 Open